elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 4. Client sends ACK
 5. Client waits for 2 * max segment lifetime before closing the socket

+### Congestion Control

+- high delay (queueing delays)
+- packet loss (buffer overflow)

+Causes

+- premature timeout &rarr; retransmission
+- multi-hop paths, some routers get more traffic through them

+Costs

+- additional work
+- lower maximum throughput

+Control

+- Routers provide direct feedback when flow passes through congest router
+- TCP ECN, ATM, DECbit protocols

+### AIMD

+- Additive Increase
+  - increase snding rate by 1 maximum segment size every RTT until loss detected
+- Multiplicative Decrease
+  - cut sending rate in half at each loss event
+  - sawtooth behaviour probing for bandwidth
+  - cut in half on loss detected by triple duplicate ACK
+  - Cut to 1 MSS when loss detected by timeout

+### Network-Assisted

+- Two bits in the TCP header indicating congestion (set by network operator at 80-85%)

+### Net Neutrality

+- multimedia apps often do not use TCP
+- there is no internet police policing use of congestion control
+- web browsers and 9 existing connections
+  - we want R / 2 instead of R / 10

+### TCP CUBIC

+- Better way to probe than AIMD for usable bandwidth?
+- K: point in time when TCP window size will reach W max
+- K itself is tuneable
+- Increase W (sending rate) as a function of the cube of the distance between current time and K
+- Default in Linux

+### QUIC: QUick UDP Internet Connections

+- Application-layer protocol on top of UDP
+- Deployed on many google servers and apps
+- Increase performance of HTTP
+- Combine TCP and TLS functionality into QUIC and combine with HTTP/2 slim to create HTTP 3

+### QUIC Specs

+- error and congestion control
+- streams parallel, no HOL (head-of-line) blocking

 ## Chapter 4 & 5 Network Layer

 Routing approaches, routing in the Internet, Internet Protocol, IPv6, tunnelling, router design, control/data plane, SDN.

+### Network-layer Services

+- transport from sender to receiver
+- sender
+  - datagrams passed to link layer
+- receiver
+  - segments to transport layer protocol
+- network layer implemented in every internet device

+### Data Plane

+### Control Plane

+- per-router control plane: ???
+- Software-defined networking: remote controller
+  - Every router connected to remote controller server which will instlal forwarding tables in routers

+### Network Service Model

+### Router Architecture

+- input ports
+- output ports
+- high-speed switching fabric
+- processor
+  - need to route in milliseconds
+  - forwards data plane (nanosecond frame)

 ## Chapter 6 Data Link Layer